iTwin/itwinjs-core/docs/learning/ui/abstract/index.md

 ## Topics

 * [Backstage](./Backstage.md) - Abstractions used by ui-framework package to create and manage the display of Backstage menu items.
+* [DialogItem](./DialogItem.md) - Interfaces used by DialogItemsManager to create UI automatically for use in AppUi apps.
+* [DialogItemsManager](./DialogItemsManager) - Class that organizes component definitions for UI component creation and sets up communication between Tool Settings or Dialog UI and the defining app.
 * [Item](./Item.md) - Classes for working with an Item in a Toolbar, Widget, Backstage or Context Menu.
+* [Properties](./Properties.md) - Interfaces and classes to create UI editors for Property data.
 * [StatusBar](./StatusBar.md) - Classes for creating and managing items in the status bar.
 * [Toolbar](./Toolbar.md) - Classes for creating and managing items in a toolbar.
 * [UiAdmin](./UiAdmin.md) - Abstractions for UI controls, such as toolbars, buttons and menus and are callable from IModelApp.uiAdmin in imodeljs-frontend.
 * [UiItemsProvider](./UiItemsProvider.md) - Classes and interfaces for specifying UI items to be inserted at runtime.
+* [UiDataProvider](./UiDataProvider.md) - Data synchronization for apps that directly create UI with React or other UI libraries.
 * [Utilities](./Utilities.md) - Various utility classes for working with a UI.
 * [Widget](./Widget.md) - Classes for creating and providing Widgets.